hevgyrt/harvest_sentinel_acquisition_plans/README.md

 # harvest_sentinel_acquisition_plans
 Repository containing script for harvesting Sentinel acquisition plans in .kml files from sentinel.esa.int

-Only working for Sentinel-1 and Sentinel-2 at the moment
+The scritp only works for Sentinel-1 and Sentinel-2 at the moment.